salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 ## Computer Memory

-Most computer memory, at their core, store their information as a state of energy: either on or off.
+Most computer memory, at its core, stores its information as a state of energy: either on or off.
 So, for all intents and purposes, ALL information in a computer is stored as a sequence of ones and zeros, or binary.

 ![The matrix - the language of computers][digital_rain]{width=500px}

 [digital_rain]:images/matrix_digital_rain.png

 * A [**bit**][wiki_bit]{target="_blank"} is an elemental unit of information in computing (typically treated as a 1/0 or true/false).
-It is a single 0 or 1 that can represent basic information such as on/off, plus/minus, or as component in the base-2 numeral system.
+It is a single 0 or 1 that can represent basic information such as on/off, plus/minus, or as a component in the base-2 numeral system.

 * A [**byte**][wiki_byte]{target="_blank"} contains 8 bits and is the smallest addressable memory element in most computers.
 This means that a computer cannot store anything smaller than a byte (even if all you need to store is just 1 bit of information).